Ford of Europe

 We work to ensure that Ford and our suppliers have management systems in place to mitigate potential risks, ensure continuity of supply and improve the overall sustainability of the complex global automotive supply chain.
 Our aim is to leverage our supply chain – and our industry – to make a positive impact in the markets in which we do business.

-We take a three-pronged approach to supply chain sustainability:
+We take a three-pronged approach to creating a sustainable supply chain and managing sustainability issues throughout our supply chain:

-In 2012, the Automotive Industry Action Group (AIAG) jointly sponsored (with participating OEMs) supplier training sessions in Argentina, China, Mexico, Russia, Thailand, Turkey and Venezuela.
-More than 325 Ford suppliers attended these classroom sessions.
-This brings the global total for trained Ford suppliers to nearly 2,100.
+To date, we have conducted approximately 145 training sessions globally, attended by nearly 2,100 supplier companies.
 (This figure includes dedicated Ford supplier training sessions conducted with the AIAG as well as industry training sessions in which Ford participated along with the AIAG and other automakers.)
 Because attendees are required to subsequently cascade the training and expectations to the entire factory population and suppliers, these trainings indirectly reach even more companies and individuals.
+Through this cascading process, the training of suppliers globally since the inception of the program has impacted more than 2,900 supplier representatives, who in turn have cascaded the training information to nearly 25,000 supplier managers and more than 485,000 individual workers as well as over 100,000 sub-tier supplier companies.

-In 2013 we plan to conduct additional supplier training sessions in conjunction with the AIAG in Brazil, Mexico, Romania, South Africa and Turkey.
-The intent is, once again, to increase the scope of impact of the training and push working conditions expectations further down the supply chain.
+In 2014 we plan to conduct additional supplier training sessions in conjunction with either AIAG or CSR in Brazil, China, India, Mexico, Russia and Turkey.
+Where possible, these courses will be open to any interested company; thus Tier 1 suppliers will have the option of asking their own suppliers to attend.
+The intent is, once again, to increase the scope of impact of the training sessions, and push human rights and working conditions expectations further down the supply chain.

 For a discussion of our global commitment to supply chain sustainability and detail on the status of our working conditions assessments, please see the Supply Chain section.